vincehacks/NodeJS/NodeTraining/README.md

 - It’s a mechanism that delegates tasks to worker threads of the OS
 - Node periodically checks for updates from the event loop to be notified when tasks are completed
+- This is a ***single thread***
+- If a process takes a long time, it will go into the event loop but still use a single thread

 #### How to handle asynchronous code?